brave/qa-resources/WikiTemplate/iOS/wikitemplate-ios.md

 - [ ] Make sure context menu items on content work with selected text
 - [ ] Make sure context menu items on content work inside an editable control (input, textarea, or contenteditable)
 - [ ] Verify you can open links in a new tab or private tab.
 Ensure you can open links in background tabs
-- [ ] Verify all actions work in context menu when long pressing on `+` in the tool bar
+- [ ] Verify all actions work in context menu when long pressing on `+` in the toolbar
 - [ ] Verify all actions work in context menu when long pressing on tab icon
 - [ ] Verify `Recently Closed Tabs` is opened when long pressing `+` icon in tab view